 The news had spread far and wide about that amazing night when the child was born, and she had hidden so many wondrous memories in her heart.
 Some had doubted the stories of “heavenly hosts” singing to “lowly shepherds”, but the story of the Magi and their gifts had been harder to discount.
 Their presence in the area had been noticed by many.
 They had even gone to the palace and met with King Herod.
 She smiled to herself as she thought about how people had quietly inquired over the years about what had happened to the gifts.
 People were always wondering.

 She would admit that each gift, but one, was a perfect celebration for a newborn King.
-Gold, of course, was a fitting gift for a king and was the symbol of divinity.
+Gold, of course, was the symbol of divinity and a fitting gift for a king.
 Frankincense was an appropriate offering for lavish worship and symbolized holiness and righteousness.
 The myrrh, however, had troubled her heart, and she had hidden the small chest away and tried to forget that it, too, was a part of the gifts the Magi brought.
 Myrrh mixed with wine made a bitter drink that relieved pain.
 It was also used during burial rights, wrapped with other spices around the body of the dead – an image her mind could never shake.
 Myrrh was a symbol of bitterness, suffering and affliction.

+But, things did not turn out, as Mary had thought they would.
 In the years that followed the chest may have sat in a prominent place in the house of Joseph and Mary.
 Perhaps Mary loved to show it off and to tell the story of why it wasn’t needed after all.
 You see, Nicodemus, the disciple of Christ who visited him in the night, brought seventy-five pounds of “perfumed ointment made from myrrh and aloes” (John 19:39), and he and Joseph of Arimathea carefully wrapped Jesus’ body for burial and placed him in a nearby tomb.
 We all know the story doesn’t end there.
-In fact, the real story was just beginning because on the third day, just as Jesus had spoken, they found the empty tomb with the linen he was wrapped in neatly folded and left behind with the aroma of myrrh, no doubt, lingering in the air.
+In fact, the real story was just beginning because on the third day, just as Jesus had spoken, they found the empty tomb with the linen he was wrapped in neatly folded and left behind – the aroma of myrrh, no doubt, lingering in the air.

 Author’s note: Of course, the preceding story is a fictional account of how Mary might have felt.
 There were, no doubt, many things “hidden in her heart”.
 The Bible doesn’t spend a lot time on that kind of thing, and rightly so.
 For the purpose of this story I have stayed close to Matthew’s account; however, many believe that the wise men did not arrive in Bethlehem on the night of Jesus’ actual birth.